oli124/F1_safety/README.md

   2. Has the rate of injury due to accidents in Formula 1 events decreased over time?
     - Also show the number of driver injuries relative to the number of race participants.
     - Also show the number of accidents/collisions over time and compare this to the number of injuries.
 This can be an indicator of car safety.
-  3. Are road circuits less safe for drivers than dedicated race circuits?
+  3. Are street or road circuits less safe for drivers than dedicated race circuits?

 Datasets to be Used:
  - https://www.kaggle.com/datasets/jtrotman/formula-1-race-data?select=races.csv